Call for Entries:

 Interlines: Lifelines, Redlines & Social Markers looks to capture the present through a wider lens, to explore and question what you see in your community, what you see in neighboring communities?
 “Good Neighborhoods” “Bad Neighborhoods” As we discuss infrastructure on a national level, what landmarks, signposts or stores do you use to evaluate need, health, or affluence of a community?
 This is a call to explore social markers… to start conversations… to ask the question, is your fear real?

-Related projects include our #Payphonemaps: Scavenger Hunt & Exhibition that is ongoing through October 2023 and Eric’s Felicific Calculus project, on view in our gallery through April 14th and available online.
+Related projects include our #Payphonemaps: Scavenger Hunt & Exhibition that is ongoing through October 2023 and Eric’s Felicific Calculus project, exhibited in our gallery ack in April and available online.

 Entry for Interlines, Lifelines, Redlines is available on CaFE